General Motors Technical Center: 1990s and 2000s renovations

 The firms of Kaplan McLaughlin Diaz, Gensler, and Ove Arup & Partners were hired to oversee a master plan, with Hargreaves Associates as landscape architect.
 Parsons Brinckerhoff was hired to conduct the renovation.
 The master plan was completed in March 2000.
 To unite the west and east campuses (which were separated by a railroad track), GM planned to construct a rectangular park known as Saarinen Mall, along with a narrow "zipper" park.
 Although the company initially contemplated a monorail system for the complex, this proposal was rejected in favor of buses.
 GM also planned to hire a developer for its 312 acre vacant plot and contemplated opening parts of the complex to the public.
 Specifically, GM considered constructing community facilities, including baseball fields and open-air gathering spaces, along the eastern boundary on Van Dyke Avenue.
 Warren police also began patrolling the complex's roads in mid-2000, in conjunction with these changes.

 The complex was listed on the National Register of Historic Places in 2000, qualifying it for an estimated $50 million in preservation tax credits.
-As part of the renovation, GM announced that it would create the Vehicle Engineering Center (VEC), which would mostly occupy an existing building in the east campus.
-The VEC also included a new tower adjoining the east lake, which cost $100 million.
+As part of the renovation, GM announced that it would create the Vehicle Engineering Center (VEC), which was to occupy primarily an existing building in the east campus.
+The VEC also included a $100 million tower adjoining the east lake.
 The VEC Tower's construction involved partially demolishing an existing building to provide space for the new tower's foundations.
 The VEC Tower opened in December 2002; the VEC complex itself was dedicated in June 2003 with 2.2 e6ft2 of new or renovated office space.
-In addition, workers restored the existing buildings, a project that was completed by 2004.
+In addition, the existing buildings were restored, a project that was completed by 2004.
 Grand Sakwa Properties was selected to redevelop GM's vacant tract west of the campus and ultimately bought the tract outright in 2005.